 During one of the first battles with the Vord in the Codex Alera series, the Vord send their Takers to infest Aleran knights and legionaires.
 The hosts make the Legion's healers their primary target.
 Justified, in that Aleran healers are watercrafters who can restore soldiers with minor to moderate injuries to fighting condition in minutes.
 Later, when the Vord Queen herself infiltrates a Legion camp, she makes a beeline to the healer tents to raise some hell.

-Inverted in Twilight with Carlise.
+Inverted in Twilight with Carlisle.
 The Quileute have a standing policy that he is the lowest priority target if the two groups should ever escalate to open war against each other.

 The protection afforded to medics also extends to hospitals, thus the 4077th is almost never targeted directly throughout the series.
 The few times it is, it's mentioned.
 Notably, in one episode a tank driver rolls in badly wounded, and the tank is left in the base.
 A weapon that big does trump the hospital protection, and the camp is shelled for most of the episode.
-Klinger tries to hide it under a hospital tent, but the North Koreans don't buy it.
+Klinger tries to hide it under a hospital tent, but the North Koreans don't buy it because they didn't see it leave during the day and didn't hear the noisy machine leave during the night.
 Hawkeye eventually has to start it up, learn to steer it, get it out of the base, and then run away while the mortar teams blow it up.

 Another episode had an incompetent North Korean bomber pilot (nicknamed "5 O'Clock Charlie") repeatedly flying over the camp attempting to bomb a nearby ammo dump (he misses every time) while the staff watches and takes bets on whether he'll hit it.
 Burns, annoyed at the pilot's persistence, sets up an anti-aircraft gun to try and shoot 5 O'Clock Charlie down.
 However, due to his inexperience, Burns accidentally destroys the ammo dump instead.
 Thinking that he finally hit his mark, 5 O'Clock Charlie flies away and never returns.